 After completing chapter 1 (this chapter) you will understand a top level view of all of the components of the WICED ecosystem including the chips, modules, software, documentation, support infrastructure and development kits.
 You will have WICED Studio installed and working on your computer and will understand how to program an existing project into a kit.

 Time: 1 Hour

 Fundamentals

 Tour of WICED Studio SDK

 First Look

 The WICED software tool is called “WICED Studio” and it is based on Eclipse.
-When you install it, you will be asked for which platform you want to use.
-We will use 43xxx_Wi-Fi for this class, but if you used a different selection don’t worry – you can change it easily from inside the tool as we will show you later.